This post shows you the best herbs to grow for tea!

 It also supports digestion and can be beneficial for cognitive function, helping with focus and memory.

-How to Grow: This perennial grows up to 2 feet tall.
+How to Grow: This herb grows in well-drained pot soil grows up to 2 feet tall and is invasive!
 Snip fresh leaves for tea and other recipes!

 4. Lavender (Lavandula angustifolia)